|Nutritional Guidelines (per serving)|

 Remove the breasts from the pan and place them on a warm plate.
 Cover them with paper towels and leave them to rest for 5 minutes.
 This helps to soften the duck after cooking.

-Reheat the sauce.
 Place the duck on a hot plate, either whole or neatly sliced.
-Spoon the sauce over them.
-Garnish the plate with the remaining orange zest and serve immediately with Pommes Sauté and green beans.
+Spoon the sauce over the duck.
+Garnish the plate with the remaining orange zest.